16. Environments and evaluation (*)#

 In this section, we treat environments merely as containers for named objects of any kind, i.e., we deal with the frame part thereof.

-Let us insert some elements into e1
+Let’s insert a few elements into e1

 :